 What Not to Do as a Streamer (No BS Guide)

 There are a million “how to grow” guides.
 This one is the opposite: the fastest ways to make people leave, stop returning, or never click in the first place.
+When you are ready to fix the pipeline end-to-end, tighten OBS output so your stream does not look like an accident.

 Some of these are obvious.
 Some are painful.
 All of them happen every day.